-Hitman GO is a turn-based puzzle game developed by Square Enix Montréal and originally published by Square Enix via Apple's App Store on April 17, 2014.
+Hitman Go is a turn-based puzzle game developed by Square Enix Montréal and originally published by Square Enix via Apple's App Store on April 17, 2014.
 Players use touch controls to guide Hitman franchise protagonist Agent 47 through numerous grid-based levels presented in a minimalist style reminiscent of a vintage board game.
-The game's characters are represented by miniature figurines which act on the board by turns, and the player's piece must sneak past or eliminate several different types of color-coded enemies in order to complete various objectives.
+The game's characters are represented by board game counters which act by turns, and the player's piece must evade or eliminate several different types of color-coded enemies in order to complete various objectives.

-Successfully completing a level awards players with a Hitman logo "stamp", and accruing these stamps eventually unlocks additional multi-level campaigns for play.
+Successfully completing a level awards players with a Hitman logo stamp, and accruing these stamps eventually unlocks additional multi-level campaigns for play.
 After completing a handful of the game's initial levels, the player can begin fulfilling optional secondary objectives in order to earn up to three stamps per level.
-Such secondary objectives include completing a level without killing any guards, finishing the level under a specified number of moves and picking up a brief case located within the level.
+Such objectives include completing a level without killing any guards, finishing the level under a specified number of moves, or acquiring a briefcase located within the level.

-As the player progresses, several new mechanics are introduced that add further gameplay wrinkles; potted plants can be used as hiding spots, objects can be thrown to distract and change the movement patterns of enemies, and new types of enemies appear with their own unique behaviors.
+As the player progresses, several new mechanics are introduced that add further gameplay wrinkles.
+Potted plants can be used as hiding spots, litter can be thrown to distract and change the movement patterns of enemies, and new types of enemies eventually appear with their own unique behaviors.
 Agent 47 can also make use of a sniper rifle and his iconic twin "Silverballer" pistols to eliminate foes at range in certain levels.

 Information is typically conveyed to the player in a visual language without written text, aside from the list of optional objectives for each level.
 Additional mechanics are introduced throughout the game, sometimes requiring trial-and-error on the player's part to understand a new mechanic's role in completing the level.
 Fortunately, the majority of the game's levels are relatively small to encourage experimentation.